Our Blue Ridge Romp Map

 - Not to pick on South Carolina, but the larger towns are mostly further apart than elsewhere, which complicates pit-stops for gasoline, coffee or snacks.

-- Going through Jacksonville, FL and not being slowed by an accident, is difficult at best.
-We generally go around Jacksonville by taking I-10 east and then going southern on US Route 301 and eventually back onto I-75.
+- Going through Jacksonville, FL and not being slowed by an some type of issue, is difficult at best.
+We generally go around Jacksonville by taking I-295 east to I-10 west and then going south on US Route 301 and eventually back onto I-75 in the Ocala area.
 The problem with that route is that it brings you through many small Florida towns, many of which operate "speed traps".